 A Home Visit from Home-Tech

-When our Comfort Specialist arrives at your home, these are some things you can expect from a qualified heating and air conditioning contractor, like Home-Tech to address when you’re purchasing a new system:
+These are some things you can expect from a qualified heating and air conditioning contractor like Home-Tech to address when you’re purchasing a new system:

 - Calculating energy savings with a new system.
 You may find that investing in a new energy-efficient system will yield monthly savings greater than money earned on a CD investment or savings account.